ktatar/futuresai/_people/ericka_johnson.md

 ## Bio

-Ericka Johnson, Professor of gender and society, Linköping University, Sweden.
+**Ericka Johnson**, Professor of gender and society, Linköping University, Sweden.

 Johnson is the director of the Swedish national graduate school for the Wallenberg AI, autonomous systems and software program – Humanity and Society.